AmitKumarDas/Decisions/blogs/world_of_operators.md

       castemplate: # optional; if mentioned will populate the spec
         name:
         apiVersion:
+        # currently this is cluster scoped
+        # eventually, this should be namespaced
+        namespace:
         config: # config to override castemplate default config; existing helm values should fit in
       spec: # will get populated via [1] castemplate && config or [2] can be inline; [1] overrides [2]
   # apiServer is the specification of maya api server